aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/070-Optional-2/intro.md

 ----

-In your own environment you could now switch AWS Accounts eg. from Development to Test issue the terraform plan and apply commands and you'd get an exact replica of the devleopment environment in test - all without writing any code!
+In your own environment you could now switch AWS Accounts eg. from Development to Test issue the terraform plan and apply commands and you'd get an exact replica of the development environment in test - all without writing any code!

 On the flip side this method of generating code doesn't use any advanced techniques.
 There are no "count" variables, format statements etc. or other great Terraform techniques such as using Terraform Modules.